sjiangDA/SasSubmit/Readme.md

 Download this package and put into Sublime "packages\\" folder or install it using Sublime package control.
 The latest version of Google Chrome browser needs to be installed.
 The Sublime packge [`SAS Programming`](https://github.com/rpardee/sas) need to be installed prior to this package.

 ## Basic setup
 * Make a copy of the SasSubmit.sublime-settings and put it into Sublime "Packages/User/" folder.
+Or open the menu "Preferences/Pacakge Settings/SasSubmit/Settings", then copy from the default settings and paste into the user settings.
 Make changes only to the user settings.

 ## Classic mode
 * In settings change `loading_time` to the estimated time for SAS to start up (normally 2-5 seconds depends on your hardare).